 Consolidated Credit Helps Colorado Residents Reduce Their Total Credit Card Payments by Up to 50%

-This chart shows a breakdown of average consumer debt in Colorado based on the latest Household Debt report from the Federal Reserve.
+This chart breaks down the average consumer debt in Colorado based on the latest Household Debt report from the Federal Reserve.

 Income and employment in Colorado

 Colorado is not a right-to-work state.
-However, Colorado operates under a hybrid policy known as the Labor Peace Act.
+The state operates under a hybrid policy known as the Labor Peace Act.
 Under the Act, employees at most workplaces are not required to join a union or pay any union dues.
-On the plus side, workers can still enjoy the same compensation and benefits as any union members.
+Conversely, workers can still enjoy the same compensation and benefits as union members.
 However, non-union workers do not receive any union protections.

 Colorado is an employment-at-will state.
-That means an employer can terminate employment at any given time and for any reason.
-In the same manner, employees can resign at any given moment and for any reason at all.
+That means an employer can terminate employment anytime and for any reason.
+Similarly, employees can resign at any time and for any reason.
 Both the employer and employee do not guarantee they will uphold their end of an employment agreement.

 Unemployment Benefits: